Leminsk/Ud/README.md

 - `discord-youtube-api`
 - `A Google API Key`

+## Starting Ud
+The main file is `ud.js` which calls the others as modules.
+Running in the terminal `node ud.js` should work.
+Ud will often print its status and variables to aid a bit in monitoring its behavior.

 ## Commands & Instructions
 All commands need to be preceeded by a '!'(exclamation mark).
 These are the commands that Ud can currently understand:
 - `help`: displays the help text message containing the commands